a-hodges/ist-tutoring/README.md

 ##### Messages

 Messages display on the status screen.
 A message will not display before its Start Date or after its End Date.
-The message's Message is converted to HTML via using [Markdown](...) syntax.
+The message's Message is converted to HTML using [Markdown](...) syntax.

 Messages are sorted by their end date.